tinyplex/tinybase/site/home/index.md

 > _@@EVAL("toKb(modulesSizes.get('ui-react').get('gz'))")_, the ui-react-dom
 > components are another
 > _@@EVAL("toKb(modulesSizes.get('ui-react-dom').get('gz'))")_, and everything
 > is super fast.
-Life's easy when you have zero dependencies!
+Life is easy when you have zero dependencies!
 >
 > Read more about how TinyBase is structured and packaged in the Architecture
 > guide.